ahmedfgad/GeneticAlgorithmPython/docs/source/visualize.md

 ## `plot_pareto_front_heatmap()`

 Heatmap of the final non-dominated set.
-Rows are solutions, columns are objectives, colour is the raw objective value.
+Rows are solutions, columns are objectives, color is the raw objective value.
 Rows are sorted by objective `sort_by` (default `0`); pass `sort_by=None` to keep the original order.

 Parameters: `title`, `xlabel`, `ylabel`, `font_size`, `cmap`, `sort_by`, `save_dir`.